Global Master of Science in Finance (MSF) Curriculum

-The MS in Finance is a 30-credit curriculum.
+The Global MS in Finance is a 30-credit curriculum.

 Finance Boot Camp:

-Students start the program with a boot camp.
-The boot camp is designed to give students a refresher in quantitative methods, Finance, Accounting and Economics.
+Students start the program with a boot camp course.
+The boot camp designed to provide students with a refresher in quantitative methods, Finance, Accounting and Economics.
 The boot camp curriculum will cover materials from FIN 6406, ACG 6027 and ECP 6705.
 The boot camp is required and a passing grade is required for each of the modules below.

 - Financial Accounting Concepts